runekrauss/freddy/README.md

 ```

 For debugging purposes, type `Debug` instead of `Release`.
 Note that this may have a negative effect on the performance
 of FrEDDY.
-Additionally, you can add `-j k` to build on `k` cores, or `-v` to show in detail the commands used to build.
+Additionally, you can add `-j k` to build on `k` cores or `-v` to show in detail the commands used to build.

 ## :+1: Contribute